endlos99/xdt99/ide/EDITORS.md

 on.
 Renaming is "safe", i.e., renaming the label `SAMPLE` will not affect labels `SAMPLE1` or `ASAMPLE`, nor will it change strings or comments containing the word `SAMPLE`.

+Labels are tracked across all source files within a given project.
+If you've split your program into multiple files -- be it using the `COPY` directive or assembling files individually -- you can still navigate between files and rename symbols consistenly.
+Note, however, that duplicate symbols are likely to confuse the plugin.

 Line comments, i.e., comments starting with `*` in the first column, introduce code blocks that can be collapsed and expanded using the `+` and `-` boxes next